 See yourself as a visionary of the future?
 The visual effects industry is one of the best places to make it happen.
-Here’s our rundown of the VFX jobs you can enter from one year of study at Catalyst.
+Here’s our rundown of the VFX, digital arts and animation jobs you can enter from one year of study at Catalyst.

 Want to help shape the future?
 You’re in the right place at the right time.
 Ask someone in the 1980s what we’d be doing in 2020 and they’d probably reply, ‘flying cars,’ ‘living with robots,’ or ‘holidaying in space.’
 They weren’t wrong.
 Because, though we’ll still have to wait for a personal robot to pour our cornflakes, we can do all of those things and a million more in the virtual world.
 In fact, since the pandemic stunted real-world activities, the demand has never been greater for all things computer generated.
 Enter visual effects.